BegaDeveloper/BegaDeveloper/README.md

 </div>

 <div align="center">
-  <h1>Owner of PandaPeak: Your Comprehensive SEO Solution </h1>
+  <h1>Owner of Aploco: Your Comprehensive AI SEO Solution </h1>
 </div>

   <div>

- <p>PandaPeak, a robust SEO tool I've built from the ground up using Angular, Firebase, NodeJS, and Express.
+ <p>Aploco, a robust SEO tool I've built from the ground up using Angular, Firebase, NodeJS, and Express.
 This tool isn't your run-of-the-mill SEO utility; it's a game-changer in the digital marketing landscape, designed to be your one-stop solution for all things SEO.

 Imagine leveraging AI to automatically generate eye-catching images and high-quality text, giving your content the edge it needs to stand out.
-PandaPeak not only makes this possible but takes it a step further by offering keen insights into keyword optimization.
+Aploco not only makes this possible but takes it a step further by offering keen insights into keyword optimization.
 You'll not only get to know which keywords resonate with your audience but also understand how your competitors are using theirs.

 Worried about your site's speed affecting your rankings?
-PandaPeak has you covered with real-time performance insights and tailored recommendations.
+Aploco has you covered with real-time performance insights and tailored recommendations.
 The tool also goes the extra mile by including a bonus Chrome extension, allowing you to have SEO insights at your fingertips without compromising on data privacy.

-From checking for broken links to conducting a thorough SEO audit that covers everything from meta titles to mobile responsiveness, PandaPeak ensures every aspect of your site is optimized for the search engines.
+From checking for broken links to conducting a thorough SEO audit that covers everything from meta titles to mobile responsiveness, Aploco ensures every aspect of your site is optimized for the search engines.

-To explore the full range of features and see how PandaPeak can elevate your SEO strategy, check it out <a href="https://www.linkedin.com/feed/update/urn:li:activity:7099488385441894400">here</a>.</p>
+To explore the full range of features and see how Aploco can elevate your SEO strategy, check it out <a href="https://www.linkedin.com/feed/update/urn:li:activity:7099488385441894400">here</a>.</p>
  </div>

 <hr />